This article has been updated from a previous version.

 There was a time when the typical auto loan term was about five years.
 However, when automakers and dealerships started offering longer-term auto loans of up to eight years following the 2008 financial crisis, it changed how consumers buy new cars.

-Adding gap insurance to your new vehicle purchase can provide you with peace of mind if your car is wrecked beyond repair, you don’t have a limited waiver of depreciation on the policy, or if the payout you get from your insurance company isn’t enough to pay the balance on your auto loan.
+Adding gap insurance to your new vehicle purchase can provide you with peace of mind if your car is wrecked beyond repair in a collision, you don’t have a limited waiver of depreciation on the policy, or if the payout you get from your insurance company isn’t enough to pay the balance on your auto loan.

 What is the difference between gap insurance and a waiver of depreciation?

 Most car insurance providers in Ontario and Alberta can add an endorsement to your policy that provides the same level of coverage as gap insurance and at a lesser cost.
 In Ontario, that endorsement can be acquired with an Ontario Policy Change Form (OPCF) 43 — commonly known as a limited waiver of depreciation (OPCF 43A is for drivers who lease a vehicle).
 In Alberta, it’s referred to as a Standard Endorsement Form (SEF) 43R.

 Both forms remove your insurance provider’s right to deduct depreciation from the value of your vehicle when settling a claim for loss or damage caused by theft or a collision.
 Usually, both endorsements only apply to new vehicles purchased within the last 24 to 48 months.

 Determining whether you should buy gap insurance or add a limited waiver of deprecation to your policy comes down to dollars and cents — and the length of your auto loan financing agreement.
 Talk to your car insurance provider or broker about which option suits your new vehicle investment best.

 If you choose to go with an endorsement from an insurance company, make sure to shop around for the lowest auto insurance rate first.
 That way you know you’re with the most affordable provider for you.